rwydaegh/blender-sionna/README.md

 ## Objective

+*Note: SSH authentication has been set up for this repository.*

 Create a minimal setup to demonstrate:
 1. Data extraction from Blender.
 2. Sending data from a Blender addon (client) to a web server.